 While doing my Masters in Business Analytics from University of British Columbia, I realised how I took my courses in Management Science at LUMS for granted.
 I can safely say the quality of education at LUMS is at par, if not more.
 Special thanks to all the instructors especially Sir Adeel Zaffar and the other SDSB staff.
-A big chunk of credit to where I am goes to the faculty + the safe learning environment at LUMS jobs in tech, I have noticed how Luminites are so well-placed in the US and am able to leverage the luminite network to break into tech.
+A big chunk of credit to where I am goes to the faculty + the safe learning environment at LUMS.